Medicare Advantage vs. Medicare Supplements: How Do You Choose?

 Network Difference of Medigap vs. Medicare Advantage Plans

 Beyond just the cost comparison of these two options, there are some other factors to consider, such as networks.

 Medicare Advantage plans have networks, similar to what you may have been used to with employer group health insurance plans.
-However, these networks can be pretty limited, especially if you live in a smaller city.
+However, these networks can be limited in rural areas.

-If you can review the plan you’re interested in before you purchase it to make sure your doctor, hospital, and preferred pharmacy is in-network, then this may not be a concern for you.
-However, this is a huge deterrent for many seniors we’ve worked with before.
+That’s why we always recommend that you review the plan you’re interested in before you purchase it to make sure your doctor, hospital, and preferred pharmacy are in network before enrolling in a new plan.

 Government vs. Private Insurance Companies